 Paywalls are a great way of capturing value from your consumers for your content.
-Whether you've written an e-book, done some premium research or want to market your band's latest album, a paywall can be an amazing way to capture emails or payments for your efforts.
+Whether you've written an e-book, done some premium research or want to market your band's latest album, a paywall can be an amazing way to capture data or collect payments for your efforts.

 A paywall is when you require your consumers to hand over something of value to you before they can access your content.
 There are lots of different uses for paywalls, here are a few ideas to get you started;